Hurstonthan/Hurstonthan.github.io/fpga-nic.md

 Parses and extracts the sequence number, acknowledgment number, checksum, receive window, and control flags from incoming TCP segments.
 Communicates with TCP Flow Logic to process packets in compliance with RFC 793+, ignoring duplicate data, handling out-of-order packets, and trimming duplicate bytes.

 ### TCP Transmitter
 Constructs TCP segments, computes TCP checksums, and transmits TCP headers and payloads to the IP layer.
 Communicates with TCP Flow Logic to ensure valid header generation and to handle fast retransmission logic.
-Segments are streamed over **AXIS TX** with **TLAST/TKEEP** semantics.
+Segments are streamed over **AXIS TX** with **TLAST** signals.

 ### TCP Flow Logic
-Acts as the controller for the TCP layer, coordinating between the TCP Receiver, TCP Transmitter, and FIFO modules.
+The controller for the TCP layer, coordinating between the TCP Receiver, TCP Transmitter, and FIFO modules.
 Ensures that application modules receive in-order, valid packets, and that outgoing packets are valid.
-Implements window-based flow control by adjusting the advertised receive window in response to back-pressure (also controlling **TREADY** on AXIS).
+Implements window-based flow control by adjusting the advertised receive window in response to back-pressure (controlling **TREADY** on AXIS).

 **Details**
 - Hardware duplicate-ACK detection triggers fast retransmit.